New Jersey Septic Tank Regulations — NJAC 7:9A Standards

 New Jersey Septic Tank Regulations

-New Jersey's Standards for Individual Subsurface Sewage Disposal Systems under NJAC 7:9A — NJDEP oversight, § 7:9A-8.2 tank construction, § 7:9A-4.3 distances (150 ft seepage pit to well), and realities from the Pine Barrens to the Highlands.
+New Jersey's rules for Individual Subsurface Sewage Disposal Systems are managed by NJDEP under NJAC 7:9A.
+Section 7:9A-8.2 covers tank construction, and section 7:9A-4.3 specifies distances, like keeping seepage pits 150 feet away from wells.
+These rules apply from the Pine Barrens to the Highlands.

 The Governing Framework